Fishing Safari Trips in Uganda

 Please carry a pack of N95 Facemask and hand sanitizer with you.
 You’ll be required to have a negative PCR COVID-19 test certificate issued within 72 hours of your arrival in the country, and keep your mask on when with animals and people crowds.
 You’re requested to adhere to COVID Operating procedures to keep you safe during your trip.

-Fishing Spots in Uganda
+Fishing Safari Spots in Uganda

 Murchison Falls, Victoria Nile

-Nile River-Jinja Fishing
+Nile River-Jinja Fishing Safari

 Fishing in Lake Victoria

 The world’s second-largest freshwater lake by surface area has over 80 islands within it.
-Sportfishing is done all year round, but the best time is between October to March.
+Sportfishing is available all year round, but the best time is between October to March.
 Anglers use trolling with lures and can catch large Nile perch that weigh up to 80 kilograms.
 Fly fishing is also prevalent and used to catch tilapia fish.

 You will need a boat ride to the islands, but prevailing weather conditions may determine the fishing site.

-Lake Mburo Fishing
+Lake Mburo Fishing Safari

 Sportfishing in Lake Mburo is conducted around the restricted Mazinga area.
 Lake Mburo National Park has 5 lakes, with Lake Mburo being the largest.
 Uganda Wildlife Authority issues a fishing permit.
 Guests are allowed to cook the fish they catch in Lake Mburo.